moneiraa/myDFI-frontend/README.md

    Connect a device or start an emulator, then: flutter run

 ## API URL
 By default, the app connects to: https://mydfi.onrender.com

 ## Notifications
 The app uses flutter_local_notifications to send daily reminders.
+- Notifications are scheduled only if the backend confirms active interactions.
+- Notification scheduling logic is handled in lib/alert_service.dart